SlxxpyDeveloper/RadarScannerReadMe/README.md

   </p>
 </div>

-### Version 3.0.7
+### Version 1.0.0

 _______

 ### About

-**Admin bot** is a discord bot written in [Discord.js](https://discord.js.org).
-It allows you to view relatime game servers info, execute server commands directly from discord, view stats and much more.
-Command handler and event handler is added so feel free to extend commands and events.
+**RadarScanner** is my own verson of [Sparker-99 Admin-bot](https://github.com/Sparker-99/Admin-bot).
+For example this version has new updated embeds using discord buttons to easily connect to the specific server you search.
+More updates are comming soon and more features will be enabled once everything is stable.

 ___